Scientific Computing Tools for Python¶

 SciPy refers to several related but distinct entities:

-- The SciPy Stack, a collection of open source software for scientific computing in Python, and particularly a specified set of core packages.
+The SciPy ecosystem, a collection of open source software for scientific computing in Python.

 The community of people who use and develop this stack.

 Several conferences dedicated to scientific computing in Python - SciPy, EuroSciPy and SciPy.in.

 The SciPy library, one component of the SciPy stack, providing many numerical routines.

 The SciPy ecosystem¶

 Scientific computing in Python builds upon a small core of packages: